juhoinkinen/Annif-wiki/Getting-started.md

 # Define projects and backends

 Projects and their backends are defined in the `projects.cfg` file.
-The template file `projects.cfg.dist` already contains some projects, you can just copy it to `projects.cfg` to get started.
+By default Annif looks for this file in the current directory where it is executed, but the path can be overridden by setting the `ANNIF_PROJECTS` environment variable.
+The template file `[projects.cfg.dist](https://github.com/NatLibFi/Annif/blob/master/projects.cfg.dist)` already contains some projects, you can just copy it to `projects.cfg` to get started.

 It's easiest to start with one of the predefined TF-IDF projects.
 If you use these, you will not need to touch the configuration files.
 Further down we will assume that you are using the `tfidf-en` project.

 # Prepare and load a subject vocabulary

+Annif stores vocabularies, models and other data files under a directory.
+This defaults to `data` under the current directory, but the path can be overridden by setting the `ANNIF_DATADIR` environment variable.

 Most Annif backends require a subject vocabulary and some training data.

 To get started, you can clone the [Annif-corpora](https://github.com/NatLibFi/Annif-corpora) repository which contains subject vocabularies and training documents in three languages created from Finna.fi metadata.

 Of course you can also create your own vocabulary.
-The format is explained on the page [[Corpus formats]].
+The format is explained on the page [[Subject vocabulary formats]].

 You now have to load the vocabulary that the project will use: